gerardrecinto/flicks/README.md

 The following **optional** features are implemented:

 - [x ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the navigation bar.
+- [x ] Customize the navigation bar.
+- [x ] All images fade in as they are loading.

 The following **additional** features are implemented: